Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 1. Firewall Dragon

 Arguably the most famed link monster, Firewall Dragon points in all cardinal directions and accepts any two monsters as material.
 His first ability can only be used once, but it's a quick effect that can activate on any turn: return cards from the graveyard and/or field to the hand up to the number of monsters co-linked to Firewall.
 The next trait special summons a monster from your hand whenever a monster Firewall points to is destroyed in battle or sent to the graveyard.

 What else can I say?
 Firewall accepts any monsters, has solid ATK and a high link rating, can bounce multiple cards, and lets you special summon from your hand.
 He remains an incredible force that I include in nearly every deck (while he's legal anyway; be sure to check his fluctuating ban status).
-As a top tier extra deck monster, Firewall's pricier than most cards, but he's simply a must-have for any competitive duelist. costing around $20,
+As a top-tier extra-deck monster, Firewall's costs around $8.
+He's simply a must-have for any competitive duelist.